Metacrystals: Inversely-designed 3D-printed intelligent panels for 6G communications: Acknowledgements

-\textbf{Acknowledgements} We acknowledge the computational resources provided by the Aalto Science-IT project.
-S. F. acknowledges the support of a MURI project from the U. S. Air Force Office of Scientiffic Research (Grant No. FA9550-21-1-0244).
-V.A. acknowledges the Research Council of Finland and DoD (Project No. 365679), Finnish Foundation for Technology Promotion, and Research Council of Finland Flagship Programme, Photonics Research and Innovation (PREIN), decision number 346529, Aalto University.
-Furthermore, we extend our appreciation to Dr. Xuchen Wang for his invaluable assistance with the permittivity measurements and electromagnetic software simulations.
-We would also like to express our sincere gratitude to Dr. Francisco S. Cuesta, Mr. Javad Shabanpour, Mr. Mostafa Movahhedi, and Ms. Shadi Safaei Jazi for their support during the experimental phase.
+We acknowledge the computational resources provided by the Aalto Science-IT project.
+We thank Dr. Xuchen Wang and Mr. Kamil I\c{s}\i k for their assistance with the permittivity measurements and electromagnetic software simulations.
+We also thank Dr. Francisco S. Cuesta, Mr. Javad Shabanpour, Mr. Mostafa Movahediqomi, and Ms. Shadi Safaei Jazi for their support during the experimental phase.